 Integrate red and white connectors onto their appropriate audio-out ports on the source device, being sure that their colors match.

 Step 4: Connect Your TV

 Attach the red and white connectors of your audio-in cables securely into their appropriate ports on the television screen, depending on its model.
-Since each TV may label its audio-in ports differently, always consult your television’s manual before connecting cables securely in their desired outlets.
+Since each TV may label its audio-in ports differently, always consult your television’s manual before connecting cables securely to their desired outlets.